 Symptoms of COVID-19 are similar to other respiratory illnesses including the flu and common cold.
 Symptoms may vary from person to person.
 Some people may experience mild symptoms, while others have more severe symptoms.
-The symptoms most commonly found with of COVID-19 infection include:

 - Sore throat

 - Nausea or vomiting